Faster Guid comparisons using Vectors (SIMD) in .NET

 #Support .NET 6

-The previous code works with .NET 7 which is currently in preview. .NET 7 provides more methods on Vector to support generic vector operations.
-If you want to support .NET 6, you can use direct intrinsic methods.
-Note that the following code is not as good as the generic implementation as it only provides optimizations using the SSE2 instruction set.
-A better implementation would check other instruction sets and provide optimized code for them.
+The previous code targets .NET 7, which was in preview at the time of writing. .NET 7 adds more methods on Vector to support generic vector operations.
+To target .NET 6 instead, you can use direct intrinsic methods.
+Note that the following code is less optimal than the generic implementation, as it only provides optimizations for the SSE2 instruction set.
+A more complete implementation would check additional instruction sets and provide optimized paths for each.

 C#